 Phase Description Red Open to the public, subject to mass gathering limitations of 5 in the Red Phase.
-Playground use strongly discouraged Yellow Continue to advise that visitors limit group size to the mass gathering limit of 10, stay at least six feet apart, avoid the more popular trails in the parks and give other visitors plenty of space, wear a cloth face covering.
+Playground use strongly discouraged Yellow Continue to advise that visitors limit group size to the mass gathering limit of 10, stay at least six feet apart, when required by the public health order, avoid the more popular trails in the parks and give other visitors plenty of space, wear a cloth face covering, when required by the public health order.
 Ensure routine cleaning is being conducted.
 Civic Plaza is considered a park, with all mass gathering events cancelled until those limitations change.
-Green Continue to advise that visitors limit group size to the mass gathering limit of 20, stay at least six feet apart, avoid the more popular trails in the parks and give other visitors plenty of space, wear a cloth face covering.
+Green Continue to advise that visitors limit group size to the mass gathering limit of 20, stay at least six feet apart, when required by the public health order, avoid the more popular trails in the parks and give other visitors plenty of space, wear a cloth face covering, when required by the public health order.
 Ensure routine cleaning is being conducted.

-Swimming pools

-Contact Intensity: Medium
+TURQUOISE Continue to advise that visitors limit group size to the mass gathering limit of 150, stay at least six feet apart, when required by the public health order, avoid the more popular trails in the parks and give other visitors plenty of space, wear a cloth face covering, when required by the public health order.
+Ensure routine cleaning is being conducted.

-Number of Contacts: Medium
+Swimming pools Contact Intensity: Number of Contacts: Modification Potential:

-Modification Potential: High